 We started early in the morning after a hearty breakfast.
 There are several restaurants on the way which serves South Indian cuisine if you are planning to have your breakfast on the way.
 The scenic vistas all along the route to Badami was laden with lush groundnut fields and lofty coconut trees in the backdrop.

-The calm windy trail would be occasionally interrupted by the bustling villages with inevitable views of bullock carts, vegetable markets, and the children running around.
+Our calm trail would occasionally be interrupted by the bustling villages with ubiquitous views of bullock carts, vegetable markets, and the school children running around.

 We parked our car in the parking lined by many local shops selling copper and brass puja items and few wooden household items.
 We entered into the temple vicinity through an arch gate.
 On the right side is a Guard tower cum lamp tower called Victory Tower which stands on the bank of a water tank enclosed by a columned stone walkway.

 We entered into the main temple area flanked by two colossal stone lamp towers.
 Temple has a long queue on the occasion of festivals and holy days so if you plan to visit the temple its better have an idea of the events.
 We visited on a weekday and hence there was no queue and we could visit the temple at our own pace.

 The Banashankari temple originally built in the 7th century is dedicated to Goddess Parvati, the consort of Lord Shiva.
 In the sanctum, the sculpture of goddess with eight arms is depicted seated on a lion trampling a demon under her foot.

 After spending some time in the spiritual ambiance of the temple we decided to go for lunch.
 There are quite a few hotels in Badami we recommend Clarks Inn hotel serving multi-cuisine delicacies for lunch.